 In general, to win a lawsuit based on strict product liability, the injured party must prove that the product was defective and unreasonably dangerous when it left the defendant's control and that the defect caused the plaintiff's injury.
 Strict liability is rarely successful in food-borne illness and injury cases.
-Very few foods are risk-free and many contain natural occurring bacteria and other hazards like bones and shells.
+Very few foods are risk-free and many contain natural occurring bacteria and other hazards like oto by Andrew Cumming bones and shells.